indymoorcroft/back-end-project/README.md

 - Respond with a list of available endpoints
 - Respond with a list of topics, articles and users
-- Respond with a single article or article comments based on id
+- Respond with a single article, article comments or user based on id
 - Allows articles to be filtered and sorted
-- Add and delete comments
+- Add and delete articles and comments
+- Add topics
-- Update an article by id
+- Update an article or a comment by id

 The server has been built using Test-Driven-Development to ensure software stability.
+It includes pagination of articles and comments for better readability.

 # 📝 How to run locally